 ASA, CSSA, and SSSA do not grant permission for posting of their journals articles or book chapters on Websites or online publications.

-Free copies of published manuscripts are not distributed to the author(s).
 If you have a subscription to the journal, you may download a copy of your article for personal use.
 If you plan to distribute the article, you may purchase reprints by using the reprint order form.

 Authors may make their articles open access for a fee.
 Open access articles may be posted on an author’s personal Website, institutional repositories, and article sharing sites.